 and the Town of Rocky Mountain House

 The Village of Caroline, Clearwater County, and the Town of Rocky Mountain House have secured an independent consultant to undertake a Regional Governance Study.
-The purpose of this Study is to review and explore ways to most efficiently and effectively coordinate services and governance together to best support the region’s growth and long-term prosperity for citizens.
+The purpose of this Study was to review and explore ways to most efficiently and effectively coordinate services and governance together to best support the region’s growth and long-term prosperity for citizens.

 - Remain as three separate municipalities with regional cooperation (current structure);